 the Minister shall grant to the lessee a licence in respect of the portions of the adjacent area specified in the application.

-(6) In the application of Part III to and in relation to a licence granted on an application under this clause, references to “the licence area” are references to the portions of the adjacent area the subject of the licence.
+(6) In the application of Part III to and in relation to a licence granted on an application under this clause, references to the licence area are references to the portions of the adjacent area the subject of the licence.

 (7) It is not an offence against section 39 for the lessee for the time being of the Barrow Island lease to carry on operations for the recovery of petroleum in the adjacent area in accordance with the Barrow Island lease.